ThePrez/Manzan/docs/README.md

 In short, this project aims to make IBM i more integrated with infrastructure monitoring of a heterogeneous IT infrastructure, whether on-prem or cloud.

+## Why the name "Manzan"?
+Manzan, the open source project designed to simplify IBM i system operations and monitoring, owes its name to a tranquil haven that brings solace to its creator, Jesse Gorzinski.
+Just as the gentle lapping of waves against the shore can calm the mind, Manzan aims to soothe the stresses that come with managing complex systems.
+By streamlining tasks and making the mundane effortless, Manzan helps IT professionals find their own peaceful haven amidst the chaos of their daily work.
+With Manzan, the ebb and flow of system administration becomes a breeze, allowing users to focus on more important things – just as Jesse's favorite retreat helps him clear his mind and recharge.
+By harnessing the power of Manzan, users can let their worries wash away, leaving them feeling refreshed and in control.

 ## Architecture

 ![image](https://user-images.githubusercontent.com/17914061/208200501-d0c14907-ed47-4248-ab89-9728e197ddb6.png)